Christian Curnyn, biography

 In the UK Christian has conducted productions with Scottish Opera including Semele and a new production of Handel’s Tamerlano, Handel’s Saul for Opera North, Britten’s The Beggar’s Opera for The Royal Opera, Covent Garden, Le nozze di Figaro, Semele and Cavalli’s Eliogabalo for Grange Park Opera, Monteverdi’s L’incoronazione di Poppea, Handel’s Orlando and Alcina for Opera Theatre Company, Dublin.

-In 2008 Christian Curnyn made his hugely successful debut with English National Opera in a new production of Handel’s Partenope (2009 Laurence Olivier Award for Best Opera) Since then he has conducted a number of productions for the company; After Dido, a realization of Purcell’s Dido and Aeneas, Rameau’s Castor and Pollux ( 2012 Laurence Olivier Award for Best Opera) Handel’s Julius Caesar , and Charpentier’s Medea.
+In 2008 Christian Curnyn made his hugely successful debut with English National Opera in a new production of Handel’s Partenope (2009 Laurence Olivier Award for Best Opera) Since then he has conducted a number of productions for the company; After Dido, a realization of Purcell’s Dido and Aeneas, Rameau’s Castor and Pollux ( 2012 Laurence Olivier Award for Best Opera) Handel’s Julius Caesar, Charpentier’s Medea, and Handel’s Rodelinda

 In the USA Christian Curnyn has worked with New York City Opera conducting productions of Partenope and Cosi fan tutte, Glimmerglass Opera in Handel’sTolomeo and Chicago Opera Theater in Cavalli’s Giasone and Charpentier’s Medée.

-Elsewhere he has conducted at Opera Australia (Partenope) Landestheater Salzburg (Vivaldi’s Farnace and Handel’s Ariodante) Frankfurt Opera (Cavalli’s La Calisto) Stuttgart Opera (Rameau’s Platée) Halle Handel Festival (Jehptha) and Karslruhe Handel Festival (Susanna).
+Elsewhere he has conducted at Opera Australia (Partenope) Landestheater Salzburg (Vivaldi’s Farnace and Handel’s Ariodante) Frankfurt Opera (Cavalli’s La Calisto and Gluck”s Ezio) Stuttgart Opera (Rameau’s Platée) Halle Handel Festival (Jephtha) and Karslruhe Handel Festival (Susanna).

 On the concert platform, Christian has conducted the Ulster Orchestra, Hallé Orchestra, Stavanger Symphony Orchestra, English Concert, Wroclaw Baroque orchestra, the Irish Baroque Orchestra and the Scottish Chamber Orchestra for a tour with Nicola Benedetti followed by a recording on the Decca label.

 His recording of Partenope for Chandos won widespread critical acclaim and his recording of Semele was chosen as a Best Recording of 2008 by The Sunday Times, Editors Choice in Gramophone Magazine and was awarded the 2008 Stanley Sadie Handel Prize.
-Other Releases on the Chandos label include Handel’s Flavio, a finalist in the 2010 Gramophone Awards, Eccles’ The Judgement of Paris, awarded a Diapason D’or, The Beggar’s Opera and Handel’s Alceste ,which recently won the Opera award in the BBC Music Magazine Awards 2013.
+Other Releases on the Chandos label include Handel’s Flavio, a finalist in the 2010 Gramophone Awards, Eccles’ The Judgement of Paris, awarded a Diapason D’Or, The Beggar’s Opera and Handel’s Alceste ,which recently won the Opera award in the BBC Music Magazine Awards 2013.
 The EOC performance of Handel’s Il trionfo del Tempo at Wigmore Hall was released on the Wigmore Live Label.
-A new recording of Handel Serse will be released in September 2013.
+A new recording of Handel Serse was released in September 2013, which was a finalist in the 2014 Gramophone Awards,